Primary

 Hold a high plank with hands under shoulders.
 Slowly roll one shoulder in a circular motion—forward, down, back, and up.
 Keep your hips completely stable; they should not move with your shoulder.
 Alternate shoulders.

-Want Plank with Shoulder Roll in your program?
+See where Plank with Shoulder Roll fits in your weekly plan

 Start in a high plank position with hands under shoulders.